henriksb/CTF-Writeups/1753ctf/PWN/Write Only/README.md

 1. Craft a Payload: You need to write assembly code (or compile C code to assembly that fits the constraints) that:

-i.
-Uses the write system call to output the flag to stdout.
+* Uses the write system call to output the flag to stdout.
-i.
-Operates under the assumption that the starting address of the flag is provided in the RAX register (as the program's final instructions before executing the untrusted code suggest).
+* Operates under the assumption that the starting address of the flag is provided in the RAX register (as the program's final instructions before executing the untrusted code suggest).
-i.
-Adheres to the x86_64 calling conventions, specifically for system calls (e.g., system call number in RAX, arguments in RDI, RSI, RDX, etc., for the write syscall).
+* Adheres to the x86_64 calling conventions, specifically for system calls (e.g., system call number in RAX, arguments in RDI, RSI, RDX, etc., for the write syscall).

 2. Bypass the seccomp Filter: Ensure your payload only uses the allowed system calls (write, exit, exit_group).
 Since the program explicitly kills any process that attempts to use a system call other than these, your payload must avoid making any other system calls.